OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 Then change the file permissions so it becomes executable:

 ```
-chmod +x runTemperatureSensorScript.sh
+chmod +x checkTempSensor.sh
 ```

-Run `crontab -e` to edit the file that contains commands and schedules to run them, and add this segment at the end of the file:
+Run `crontab -e` to edit the file that contains commands and schedules to run them, and add this line to the end of the file:

 ```
-##
-*/1 * * * * /root/runTempSensorScript.sh
+* * * * * /root/checkTempSensor.sh
-##
 ```

+>To briefly explain, the asterisks (\*) mean 'for all instances'.
+The position of the asterisk corresponds to 'minute', 'hour', 'date', 'month', and 'year' in order from left to right.
+The path at the end is the script or command you want to run.
+This line will tell cron to run the shell script once a minute.

+**Note** that you'll have to [use `vi`](http://vim.wikia.com/wiki/New_to_Vim) to edit this file by default!

 Finally, run the following command to restart cron so it can start running your script:

 ```
-/etc/init.d/cron restart
+/user/sbin/crond restart
 ```

-Your LCD should now update once a minute, and you're free to use your Omega for other things in the meantime! -->
+Your LCD should now update once a minute, and you're free to use your Omega for other things in the meantime!

+#### Known Issues

+`crond restart` will start a new instance of cron at time of writing.
+If you want to be circumspect, we recommend running `pidof crond` to check how many instances are currently running.
+The output of `pidof` should be either nothing (no `crond` running at all) or a list of numbers.
+Each number is the process ID (`pid`) of a running instance of `crond`.
+You can call `kill <pid>` to stop the process associated with that ID.